gastrodon/API-Docs/byte/logged-in.md

 <details>
 <summary>GET /account/id/:id</summary>
-Get a account by their id
+Get an account by their id

 __url params__